 The School has limited provision for graduate student desks including a mix of allocated and hot desks in several of its buildings.
-It currently operates an annual allocation system for research students for which there is a published call which will take place in October 2019.
 Classical Archaeology students are able to use the facilities in the Ioannou Centre.
-As a general rule, it is hoped that most first years will be offered at least a part share of a dedicated desk space (to share with other named first years) and depending on availability, sole desk occupancy will be made available to those in their later years.
+Generally, it is hoped that most first years will be offered at least a part share of a dedicated desk space (to share with other named first years) and depending on availability, sole desk occupancy will be made available to those in their later years.
 It is unusual for those in their fourth year and beyond to be offered more than a hot desk provision.